Smith Mountain LakeState Park - Virginia |

 DRONES AND OTHER AIRCRAFT - Drones, other unmanned

-aerial vehicles, including remote control aircraft, and aircraft in general may not be flown in state parks pursuant
+air-craft in general may not be flown in state parks

-to 4VAC5-30-400.
+pursuant to 4VAC5-30-400.

 LITTER - Please help us keep the park clean by placing

-litter and recyclables in the proper receptacles and recycle
+litter and recyclables in the proper receptacles and

-centers or carrying out your trash.
+recycle centers or carrying out your trash.
+The releasing

 FIRE - Help prevent wildfires.
 Fires must be confined to